911 service restored across Nova Scotia | CBC News

 RCMP says technical issues disrupted service Tuesday morning

-Nova Scotia RCMP previously said Tuesday morning 911 lines were experiencing technical difficulties across the province.
+Nova Scotia RCMP had said 911 lines were experiencing technical difficulties across the province.

+In an email to CBC News, Bell Aliant said the disruption only affected landlines and people could still call 911 from wireless devices.

-N.S.
-RCMP had directed people on social media to contact local emergency services such as police, fire and other services directly.
+RCMP had directed people to contact local emergency services such as police, fire and other services directly.

 Nova Scotia's Emergency Management Office sent out an emergency alert directing people in different parts of the province to the proper emergency numbers if needed.